ericmedvet/slides/advanced-programming-2020/09-exception.md

 then **the execution halts immediately**.

-$\Rightarrow$ impossible that an error goes undetected causing (bigger) errors later!
+$\Rightarrow$ impossible that an error goes unhandled causing (bigger) errors later!

 ---